 The island challenge is a new mechanic introduced in Pokémon Sun and Moon.
 It is a rite in which players travel through the four islands of Alola with the goal of becoming the strongest Trainer, known as the island challenge champion.
-In order to complete the island challenge, players must overcome each island’s unique trials which may include, but are not limited to, finding items, completing tests of knowledge, and battling with Pokémon.
+In order to complete the island challenge, players must overcome each island's unique trials which may include but are not limited to, finding items, completing tests of knowledge, and battling with Pokémon.

-At the end of each island’s trial, the player will have to battle a Totem Pokémon.
+At the end of each island's trial, the player will have to battle a Totem Pokémon.
 A Totem Pokémon is much larger than its species normally is and has a special aura that appears to aid it in battle, such as by raising its Defense.
-Totem Pokémon are battled in SOS Battles, where they summon ally Pokémon to participate alongside them.
+Totem Pokémon is battled in SOS Battles, where they summon ally Pokémon to participate alongside them.

 The final trial on each island is a Pokémon battle with the Island Kahuna known as the grand trial.
 Successfully clearing the grand trial gives the player the right to move on to the next island in their challenge, conveying official recognition that the player has cleared all of the island's trials.